 - They must have obtained the BSc degree in Liberal Arts and Sciences of EUC with the Pre-Med Major;

-- They must have achieved a grade point average (GPA) of C for the courses that form part of the Pre-Med Major;
+- They must have achieved a Mastery level of 60% for the courses that form part of the Pre-Med Major;

 - Their application needs to be accompanied by a letter from the Dean of EUC.